An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: Performance Evaluation of DST-CAN

 \section{Performance Evaluation of DST-CAN}

-In this section, the performance evaluation results of DST-CAN using benchmark traffic data sets NGSIM I-80, and US-101 datasets \cite{colyar2007us101} are presented.
-Before presenting the performance results, details of the simulation setup for these studies are described, followed by the performance analysis of DST-CAN for different prediction horizons.
-Finally, the performance of DST-CAN using a 3-sec prediction horizon is compared with the earlier state-of-the-art approach of Convolutional Social Long-Short Term Memory (CS-LSTM) \cite{deo2018convolutional} in terms of correct decision making.
+In this section, the performance evaluation results of DST-CAN using the benchmark traffic datasets are presented.
+First, we present details of the data sets used in this study and next the simulation setup for these studies are described, followed by the performance analysis of DST-CAN for different prediction horizons.
+The analysis of conflicting cases and study on near-collision scenarios are done.
+Finally, the performance of DST-CAN using a $3$-sec prediction horizon is compared with the earlier state-of-the-art approach of CS-LSTM \cite{deo2018convolutional} in terms of the number of correct decisions made for safe and efficient driving by an AV.